Information, structure, and relationships conveyed through presentation can be

 All that we need to do is while styling the contents visually to convey info and relationship, we must add the semantic markup that is available in the technology that we work on.
 To break it further:

 Mark the headings that visually look like headings using either h1 to h6 tags in HTML or use ARIA role to do so.
-Where the data is arranged to indicate a tabular format, ensure appropriate table markup is used and row header and column header are properly marked up to establish the info and relationship between cells.
+Where the data is arranged to indicate a tabular format, ensure appropriate table markup is used and row header and column header are properly marked up to establish the information and relationship between cells.
 Where there are visual lists of elements or contents, use ordered or unordered list markup respectively.
 Where there are group of related form controls, provide semantic grouping and label that is programmatically associated.
 Where there are form controls, programmatically associate their visible labels with them.
 Where there are quotations or highlighted texts, use appropriate semantic markup.